CarawaysClass/carawaysclass.github.io/bcis1305/mini/bcis1305-mini3-syllabus.md

 ## Course Description
-In this course, students will study computer terminology, hardware, and software related to the business environment.
-The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, presentation graphics, and business-oriented utilization of the Internet.
+This course introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
+The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check SIMnet daily for our Learning Activities and Assignments.
+* Check Slack daily for our Learning Activities and Assignments.
 * Keep connected via our Slack team site for updates and notifications.
 * For Slack communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
 * For Slack communications received between _Friday noon and Sunday, I will reply by 5pm, the following Monday.